 Demonstrated analytical thinker, quick learner, and good listener with ability to follow oral and written instructions and protocols.

-Demonstrated experience in the use of spectrophotometer, balance, vortex, osmometer, pH meter, autoclave, drying oven, micropipette and centrifuge
+Experience in the use of spectrophotometer, balance, vortex, osmometer, pH meter, autoclave, drying oven, micropipette and centrifuge

 Strong knowledge of embryological anatomy, ultrafine dissection, antibiotics, sterile techniques.